b3b00/csly/README.md

  * ```List<TOut>``` for a repeated non terminal
  * ```List<Token<TIn>>``` for a repeated terminal

- See (https://github.com/b3b00/csly/blob/master/jsonparser/EBNFJSONParser.cs) for a complete EBNF json parser.
+ See [EBNFJsonParser.cs](https://github.com/b3b00/csly/blob/master/jsonparser/EBNFJSONParser.cs) for a complete EBNF json parser.

+#### under the hood meta consideration on EBNF parsers ####

+The EBNF notation has been implemented in CSLY using the BNF notation.
+The EBNF parser builder is built using the BNF parser builder.
+Incidently the EBNF parser builder is a good and complete example for BNF parser : [RuleParser.cs](https://github.com/b3b00/csly/blob/master/sly/parser/generator/RuleParser.cs)